Tesla Stock Is Way Up and Nobody Really Knows Why

 About a year and a half ago, Elon Musk announced, falsely and on Twitter, that he had “funding secured” to take Tesla private at $420 a share, a move that would free him from worry about the short sellers who doubt his company’s long-run potential and annoy him by pushing down its stock price.
 He did not really have funding secured, which made some sense because $420 was a significant premium to Tesla’s then-prevailing stock price of around $300 per share.
 The tweet caused a lot of trouble, and Musk had to pay a big fine to the Securities and Exchange Commission.

-As of this writing, Tesla is trading at around $750 per share.
+As of this writing, Tesla is trading at $755 per share.

 Tesla’s stock-price chart has lately looked like a hockey stick.
 As recently as mid-October, Tesla was trading around $250, well below its price at the time of the funding-secured debacle.
 It ended November at $330, December at $410, January at $650.
 Then on February 4, it soared all the way to $965 per share, nearly tripling in value over two months.
 The price has since come a little more down to Earth — now it’s trading at $764, nine dollars higher than when I wrote the last paragraph — but that’s still a wild run upward that gives Tesla a market valuation of $134 billion, making the company about two-thirds as valuable as the world’s most valuable carmaker, Toyota, and four times more valuable than Ford.